 If moving from place to place isn’t for you, check out communal living.
 All around the world, people are coming together to create large homesteads, often subdivided into smaller households for families, couples, and single people.

 The great thing about these communities is that they connect with like-minded people who share skills and resources.
-So, if you dream of creating a permaculture haven or an organic vegetable garden, then communal living can give you a way to do this without a significant financial outlay.
+So, if you dream of creating a permaculture haven or an organic vegetable garden, then communal living will be of the best and cheapest living options for you.

 Creating an off-grid homestead takes blood, sweat, and tears, and you may need a decent sum of money to get you started.
 But if you can manage it, a life without bills is one of the most liberating things you can achieve.